WeCase/hatate/README.md

-phoronix-bot
+hatate
 =================
-Send Phoronix news to Weibo automatically.
+A general program sends news to Weibo automatically.